Boundaries are not borders or dividers. They are list of things that are okay and not okay.

-- Introverts, many of whom like to please and help others, see boundaries as walls rather than healthy limits.
+- Introverts, many of whom are compassionate people who like to please and help others, see boundaries as walls rather than healthy limits.

-But boundaries are not borders or dividers.
-They are guidelines, rules, or limits that a person creates to identify reasonable, safe, and permissible ways for other people to behave towards them — and how they will respond when someone passes those limits.
+Over the course of our sessions, I help my introverted clients see that boundaries are not borders or dividers.
+They are guidelines, rules, or limits that a person creates to identify reasonable, safe, and mentally healthy ways for other people to behave toward them — and how they will respond when someone passes those limits.

 In simple terms, our personal boundaries are a list of things that are okay and not okay.